-The objectives of the Public Health Program are to:

-- Provide students with comprehensive instruction in the international standards for public health. - Teach students the concepts and practices of health promotion and disease prevention and the complexities of eliminating health disparities in human populations. - Cultivate within students the ability to analyze public health policies and interventions, assessing their effectiveness and proposing possible alternatives. - Teach students the basics of health service organization, financing, delivery and evaluation. - 5.
-Prepare students for graduate work in Public Health.
+The objectives of the Public Health Program are to: Provide students with comprehensive instruction in the international standards for public health.
+Teach students the concepts and practices of health promotion and disease prevention and the complexities of eliminating health disparities in human populations.
+Cultivate within students the ability to analyze public health policies and interventions, assessing their effectiveness and proposing possible alternatives.
+4. Teach students the basics of health service organization, financing, delivery and evaluation.